openkruise/kruise/docs/proposals/20210316-containerrecreaterequest.md

 It is useful for some user scenarios, such as:

 1. Restart the application in app container.
-2. Restart a sidecar contaienr along with app container.
+2. Restart a sidecar container along with app container.

 ## Proposal